rashevskyv/4IFIR/README_ENG.md

 3. Press (B) to exit the application
 4. Reboot the console into the official firmware
 5. Fully discharge the console twice and fully charge it
-   * Full discharge means discharging to a red battery state and HOS shutdown due to low discharge.
-The console itself remains on and wakes up when connected to a charger
+   * Full discharge is defined as a battery level within the range of 3205-3210mV, which can be checked in InfoNX ([learn more..](https://t.me/kefir_switch/48074/172575))
    * Do not reboot the console until you have done this
    * If the console goes to sleep due to low charge, wake it up until you see the red battery icon
    * If the console turns off due to low battery (stops waking up when pressing the power button), connect it to a charger.
 If the console hangs on a black screen with a battery icon after this, disconnect/connect the charger.
 Do this until you can enter the firmware again and charge the console to 100% within the firmware, then repeat the discharge/charge cycle once more